pranav1237/portfolio/FIREBASE_DOMAIN_FIX.md

 ## After Making These Changes

 1. Wait 30-60 seconds for Firebase to propagate the domain
-2. Go to your live Vercel URL: `https://pranavportfolio-ok82sq9f2-pranav1237s-projects.vercel.app`
+2. Go to your live Vercel URL (or the exact preview domain shown in the alert), for example: `https://pranavportfolio-9xtn2h6hs-pranav1237s-projects.vercel.app`
 3. Click **Google** or **GitHub** button
 4. Auth popup should appear (no more "unauthorized-domain" alert)
 5. If it works → celebrate! 🎉